 \subsection{Direct reconstruction of system matrices from the transfer function}

-In Section \ref{reconstruction from classical method} we have shown that the system matrices can be reconstructed through typical realization methods employed in classical system theory.
-We here present another procedure that directly reconstructs the equivalent class of system matrices, using the specific constraints on the quantum systems.
+In Section \ref{reconstruction from classical method} we have shown that the equivalent class of system matrices can be reconstructed through typical realization methods employed in classical system theory.
+We here present another procedure that directly reconstructs the equivalence class.

-We begin with the simple SISO model where the coupling matrix is of the form $C=(\sqrt{\theta}, 0, \ldots, 0)$ with $\theta>0$ is an unknown parameter; that is, we assume that only a single node is accessible, as in the previous examples.
+We begin with the simple SISO model where the coupling matrix is of the form $C=(\sqrt{\theta}, 0, \ldots, 0)$ with $\theta>0$ an unknown parameter; that is, we assume that only a single mode is accessible.
 However, we do not assume a specific structure on $\Omega$ and write it as

-where $\tilde\Omega$ is a Hermitian matrix with dimension $n-1$.
+where $\tilde\Omega$ is a Hermitian matrix with dimension $n-1$, $\Omega_{11}$ is a real number, and $E$ is a $n-1$ dimensional complex column vector.
 In this case, the transfer function \eqref{Q transfer function} is given by

-Note again that we are assuming that $\Xi(s)$ is identifiable; that is, $\Xi(s)$ is a known complex rational function.
+Again we assume that $\Xi(s)$ is known.
 The parameters are then reconstructed as follows.